 On May 17, 2021, in connection with the signing of a letter of agreement relating to the formation of a venture, Levo Mobility LLC, the Company issued to Stonepeak and Evolve a ten years warrants to purchase common stock (allocated 90% to Stonepeak and 10% to Evolve).
 See Note 19 for details.
 The grant-date fair value of the warrants issued to Stonepeak and Evolve were; series B: \$12.8 million, series C: \$5.6 million, series D: \$4.8 million, series E: \$3.8 million and series F: \$3.2 million.
-The fair values of the vested warrants are recorded in the consolidated balance sheets in additional-paid-in capital in stockholders' equity as the vested warrants are indexed to the Company's common stock and meet the conditions for equity classification.
-The unvested warrants are recorded as a liability in the consolidated balance sheet at fair value, with changes in fair value recorded in the consolidated statement of operations as the unvested warrants are deemed not to be indexed to the Company's common stock.
-See Note 4 for details of changes in fair value of the unvested warrants recorded in the consolidated statement of operations.
+The fair values of the warrants are recorded in the consolidated balance sheets in additional-paid-in capital in stockholders' equity as the warrants are indexed to the Company's common stock and meet the conditions for equity classification, and deferred financing costs.
+The carrying amount of the deferred financing costs is reduced as the commitment amount is funded, and the reduction amount is charged to additional-paid-in capital.
+As of December 31, 2021, the commitment funded of \$3.2 million has reduced the deferred financing costs, and charged to additional-paid-in capital.